 Second level of English as a Second Language (ESL).
 Continued emphasis on conversational skills, pronunciation, vocabulary building and grammar with some reading and sentence level writing.
+Prerequisites: Appropriate ESL placement test score, or a grade of "P" or "C" or better in ESL010, or (ESL010AA, ESL010AB, and ESL010AC).
+Course Notes: ESL020 may be repeated for a maximum of six (6) credits.
 Credit (P) or no credit (Z).
 Standard grading available according to procedures outlined in catalog.
-May be repeated for a maximum of six (6) credits.
-Prerequisites: Appropriate ESL placement test score, or a grade of "P" or "C" or better in ESL010, or (ESL010AA, ESL010AB, and ESL010AC).